13 And again: “I will put My trust in Him.” And again: “Here am I and the children whom God has given Me.”

-The eight chapter of Isaiah is an invective against trusting anything other than God during the Syro-Israel war under Ahaz.
+The 8th chapter of Isaiah was an invective against trusting anything other than God during the Syro-Israel war under Ahaz.
 This was a time of national apostasy and impending judgment.
 Isaiah said, on his part he would trust God to defend Jerusalem and the nation.

 “I will put My trust in Him.”

 This is a citation from Isaiah 8:17.
-Isaiah proclaimed that he trusts in Jehovah rather than the fortresses and power of city of Jerusalem.
+Isaiah proclaimed that he trusted in Jehovah rather than the fortresses and power of the city of Jerusalem.
 As well, the incarnate Son had complete trust in the Father.

 Hebrews here quotes Isaiah 8:18.
 The “again” indicates that there is a different point in the next quotation.
-He presses home the Messiah’s identity with God’s people.
+The author pressed home the Messiah’s identity with God’s people.